What Are Consonant-L-E Words? What Are Some Ideas for Teaching Consonant-L-E Words?

 How Do You Teach the Consonant-L-E Syllable?

 The consonant-l-e word syllable is unique because, unlike other syllable types, it’s always found at the end of a word.
 When I introduce this syllable type, I usually present students with multiple examples.
-They have to locate the consonant-l-e syllable and tell me what the consonant is.
+I ask them to locate the consonant-l-e syllable and tell me what the consonant is.

 One decoding strategy that can come in handy is to read the end of the word first.